NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 A failing run surfaces the problem in the errorCode field:

 If your first heartbeat fails, check the errorCode before investigating further.
-The most common codes on initial setup:
+The most common failure categories on initial setup are:

 errorCode What it means First thing to check